 2nd Floor Party Room

-The Board and Management will address feedback and questions from Unit Owners.
+The Board of Directors and Management will welcome and address feedback and questions from Unit Owners.

-The meeting chair will confirm a quorum of Board Members are present.
+The meeting chair will confirm a quorum of Board Members is present.
 Board Members and representatives from Management will be introduced.

 This agenda item is provided for any resolutions proposed resulting from Closed Session discussion.